Mahamudu Bawumia

 Mahamudu Bawumia (born 7 October 1963) is a Ghanaian politician and former central banker who served as the seventh vice president of Ghana from 7 January 2017 to 7 January 2025 under President Nana Akufo-Addo.
 He was the New Patriotic Party (NPP) nominee for president in the 2024 general election.

 He also ran as the NPP vice-presidential candidate in the 2012 general elections and was the lead witness for the petitioners in the 2012/2013 Presidential Election Petition, which challenged the declaration of John Mahama as winner of the election.
-He holds a PhD in economics from Simon Fraser University.
+He holds a PhD in Economics from Simon Fraser University.

 Early life and education

-A member of Mamprusi people, Bawumia was born in Tamale, Ghana, to Alhaji Mumuni Bawumia and Hajia Mariama Bawumia.
-He is the twelfth of his father's 18 children and the second of his mother's five.
+A member of Mamprusi people, Bawumia was born in Tamale Ghana, to Alhaji Mumuni Bawumia and Hajia Mariama Bawumia.
+He is the twelfth of his father's 18 children and the second of his mother's five children.

 Mahamudu Bawumia attended the Sakasaka primary school in Tamale and gained admission to Tamale Secondary School in 1975.
 After graduating from Tamale Secondary School, he went to the United Kingdom, where he studied banking and obtained the Chartered Institute of Bankers Diploma (ACIB).
-He was president of the Ghana United Nations Students’ Association (GUNSA) in 1981.
-He took a First Class Honours Degree in economics at Buckingham University in 1987.
+He was the president of the Ghana United Nations Students' Association (GUNSA) in 1981.
+He took a First Class Honours Degree in Economics at Buckingham University in 1987.

 He then obtained a master's degree in economics at Lincoln College, Oxford, and obtained a PhD in economics at the Simon Fraser University, Vancouver, British Columbia, Canada in 1995.
 His areas of specialization include macroeconomics, international economics, development economics and monetary policy.
 He has numerous publications.

 Career

-From 1988 to 1990, Bawumia worked as a lecturer in monetary economics and international finance at the Emile Woolf College of Accountancy in London, England.
+From 1988 to 1990, Bawumia worked as a lecturer in monetary economics and international finance at the Emile Woolf College of Accountancy in London; England.
 He also served as an intern at the Research Department of the International Monetary Fund in Washington, D.C.
 Bawumia also served as resident representative of the African Development Bank in Zimbabwe.

-Between 1996 and 2000, Bawumia served as an assistant professor of economics in the Hankamer School of Business at Baylor University in Waco, Texas, USA, where he received a Young Researcher Award in 1998.
+Between 1996 and 2000, Bawumia served as an assistant professor of economics in the Hankamer School of Business at Baylor University in Waco, Texas, and USA, where he received a Young Researcher Award in 1998.
 He was listed in "Who Is Who Among America's Teachers” in 1999.
 He also published two books on monetary policy and economic development.

 Bawumia returned to Ghana in 2000 to work as an economist at the Bank of Ghana.
-He rose from senior economist to head of department and subsequently served as special assistant to the governor of the bank.
-President John Kufuor appointed Bawumia deputy governor of the Bank of Ghana in June 2006.
+He rose from Senior Economist to Head of Department and subsequently served as Special Assistant to the governor of the bank.
+President John Kufuor appointed Bawumia as deputy governor of the Bank of Ghana in June 2006.